FOR MORE INFORMATION ON OUR SPEAKERS CLICK BELOW

 Why are women crucial to our social cohesion and to the successful transition of others joining our communities?

-Facilitators: Tigst Kebede - Founder, Senior Trauma Counsellor and Executive Coac, Pola Practice
+FACILITATORS: Tigst Kebede - Founder, Senior Trauma Counsellor and Executive Coach, Pola Practice

-Nasalifya Namwinga - Founder, Senior Clinical Psychologist, Research Lead, PhD Studen, Pola Practice
+Nasalifya Namwinga - Founder, Senior Clinical Psychologist, Research Lead, PhD Student, Pola Practice

 People are happier when they live in areas of high neighbourhood cohesion, how do we strengthen that cohesion?